 “Thus it is that in war the victorious strategist only seeks battle after the victory has been won.
-Whereas he who is destined to defeat first fights and afterwards looks for victory.”
+Whereas he who is destined to defeat first fights and afterward looks for victory.”

 -Sun Tzu, The Art of War